ndf-zz/flippnlr/README.md

 ![Attach Wires](images/attach_wires.jpg "Attach Wires")

-Carefully turn spindle forward by hand to wind a few turns along the length of the screw, crossing back over where the start wires leave the screw.
+Carefully turn spindle forward by hand to wind a few loose turns along the length of the screw, crossing back over where the start wires leave the screw.
 Check the start wires are not broken, then trim the free ends near to the marked section.